-Guess I’m still trying to make up for that time a few months ago when a friend asked for a white chocolate cake recipe and I didn’t have one to offer.
-Now I’m kind of obsessed with them, and when I see a white chocolate cake recipe I try it.
-First there was the White Chocolate Bundt, next came one I will not mention because it was a disaster, and this was the most recent.
+Six Inch White Chocolate Cake is my attempt to make up for that time a few months ago when a friend asked for a white chocolate cake recipe and I didn't have one to offer.
+Now I'm kind of obsessed with them, and when I see a white chocolate cake recipe I try it.
+First there was the White Chocolate Bundt, next came one I will not mention because it was a disaster.
+This one's the most recent.
+It's a fairly simple white chocolate cake frosted with buttercream and filled with raspberry preserves.

-The recipe, originally from Food & Wine, is s perfectly balanced, non-greasy, light textured white chocolate cake with very even layers.
+I've made the cake couple of times now and it's become one of my favorite small layer cakes.
+Originally from Food & Wine, the flavor is perfectly balanced, non-greasy, light textured and bakes up with very even layers.
 The white chocolate buttercream that goes with it is even better!
-It only has 1/2 cup of confectioners sugar so it’s mainly comprised of butter and white chocolate, and it whips up smooth and creamy.
+It only has ½ cup of confectioners sugar so it's mainly comprised of butter and white chocolate.
+Also, it whips up very smooth and creamy.

 If you want to make the full version, double the recipe and use two 9 inch round pans or just follow the recipe on Food & Wine.
 My version is for six inch pans.